Synchronising Data from External Directories

 Here is a summary of the caching functionality:

 - The caches are held in the application database.

-- When you connect a new external user directory to the application, a synchronisation task will start running in the background to copy all the required users, groups and membership information from the external directory to the application database.
+- When you connect a new external user directory to the application, a synchronization task will start running in the background to copy all the required users, groups and membership information from the external directory to the application database.
 This task may take a while to complete, depending on the size and complexity of your user base.

 - If the external directory permissions are set to read/write: Whenever an update is made to the users, groups or membership information via the application, the update will also be applied to the cache and the external directory immediately.